emmasarge/gallery/README.md

 * I would like to add a bigger art database
 * Create more complex price structure to order prints of various sizes and prices.
 * I would like to apply more animation.
+* Provide options for made-to-order prints
+* Fix some styling

 ## Deployment ##
 ---